Thermodynamic Computing via Autonomous Quantum Thermal Machines: Discussion

 \section{Discussion}

 In this work we introduced autonomous quantum thermal machines called \emph{thermodynamic neurons} for performing classical computation.
 The machine is composed of several qubits which are coupled to thermal environments at different temperatures.
 The logical inputs and outputs of the computation are encoded in the temperatures of these environments.
 By engineering the energies and interactions of the machine's qubits, the device can implement any linearly-separable function.
-In particular, we discussed the implementation of NOT, 3-majority and NOR gates, the latter enabling universal computation.
+In particular, we discussed the implementation of NOT, 3-MAJORITY and NOR gates, the latter enabling universal computation.
 For more complex functions, we give an efficient algorithm for tuning the machine parameters.
 In turn, this algorithm can also be used for networks of thermodynamic neurons, which enable the direct implementation of any desired logical function.

-A notable aspect of our machines is that they rely solely on changes in temperature and energy flows: they compute with heat.
-In contrast to standard (nano-scale) electronic computing devices, thermodynamic neurons are not based on building blocks such as transistors; instead they can directly implement a desired logic gate.
-This also differentiates our model from other alternative models of computation, notably the phonon-based computation~\cite{Ruskov2013,sklan2015splash,Lemonde2018,gustafsson2014propagating,chen2023scalable}, spintronics~\cite{wolf2006spintronics,mahmoud2020introduction,kim2022ferrimagnetic} or superconducting circuits~\cite{pratt2023dynamical}.
+A notable aspect of our machines is that they rely solely on changes in temperature and energy flows: they compute with heat. \chg{This sets them apart from conventional (nano-scale) electronic computing devices and other alternative computation models, such as phonon-based computation~\cite{Ruskov2013,sklan2015splash,Lemonde2018,gustafsson2014propagating, chen2023scalable}, spintronics~\cite{wolf2006spintronics,mahmoud2020introduction,kim2022ferrimagnetic}, or superconducting circuits~\cite{pratt2023dynamical}, where heat-related effects typically hinder computation.}